Data-Visualization-Intro/4-D3-scatterplot/readme.md

 Ideally, the chart will be as large as possible while still fitting on our screen.

-To fix this problem, we want to use either the height or the width of the window, whichever one is smaller.
-And because we want to leave a little bit of whitespace around the chart, we'll multiply the value by 0.9 (90% of the total width or height).
+To fix this problem, we want to use _either the height or the width of the window, whichever one is smaller_.
+And because we want to leave a little bit of space around the chart, we'll multiply the value by 0.9 (90% of the total width or height).

 `d3-array` can help us out here with the `d3.min` method. [d3.min](https://observablehq.com/@d3/d3-extent) takes two arguments: